MEDIMP: 3D Medical Images with clinical Prompts from limited tabular data for renal transplantation: Introduction

-Specifically, we introduce MEDIMP (\textbf{MED}ical \textbf{IM}ages and \textbf{P}rompts).
-This method learns relevant DCE MRI representations of renal transplants using contrastive learning from images and medical prompts pairs.
+In this work, we introduce MEDIMP (\textbf{MED}ical \textbf{IM}ages with clinical \textbf{P}rompts).
+This method learns relevant DCE MRI representations of renal transplants using contrastive learning from pairs of 3D images and clinicobiological prompts.
 The learned manifold enabled us to outperform state-of-the-art methods in the challenging task of kidney function prediction $2$, $3$, and $4$ years post-transplantation from $4$ DCE MRI follow-up exams.
-Our contributions are: (i) We propose a semi-automatic medical prompt generation from tabular data; to the best of our knowledge, this is the first work to propose such an approach for augmenting medical textual data; (ii) We extend existing approaches that combine text and imaging data by integrating 3D medical inputs and fine-tuning strategies; our approach allows for using pretrained NLP models on a limited amount of textual data.
+Our contributions are: (i) We propose a semi-automatic medical prompt generation from tabular data; to the best of our knowledge, this is the first work to propose such an approach for augmenting medical textual data; (ii) We extend existing approaches that combine text and imaging data by integrating 3D medical inputs and fine-tuning strategies; our approach allows using pretrained NLP models on a limited amount of textual data.